Article

 What Are Marginal Gains?

 The concept of marginal gains is simple: focus on making small, incremental improvements—just 1% better—in every aspect of your business.
 Over time, these tiny enhancements compound, delivering a significant competitive advantage.
-The idea, popularised by British Cycling’s Dave Brailsford, has transformed not just elite sport, but also the way leading FMCG brands approach growth and innovation.
+The idea, popularised by British Cycling's Dave Brailsford, has transformed not just elite sport, but also the way leading FMCG brands approach growth and innovation.
+For FMCG brands, marginal gains offer a practical path to sustainable growth without the risk of dramatic overhauls.

 Why Marginal Gains Matter in FMCG